Boredom at Work

 • Gradual transition to manual modes

 The R100 is genuinely educational.
 It helps beginners understand what settings do while they shoot.
+Pair it with our guide on beginner photography mistakes to avoid to accelerate your learning.

-Nikon Z50
+Nikon Z50 II

-The Z50 is beginner-friendly but less hand-holding:
+The Z50 II is beginner-friendly but less hand-holding:

 • Guide mode available